airfuel/airfuel.github.io/README.md

 - "Cost" comes from the "Node" sheet.
 - "End Node's Expected Capacity [S1, S3, S4]" is equal to capacity - (capacity*risk).
 - "Risk + Cost [S5]" is equal to cost + (cost*risk).
+- For  "Sink Node ID", that would be the ID of your special END node.

 (6) On the CSV, for each "Supply/Demand Node ID" starting from 0 to the assigned number for the END Node in the column "Supply/Demand" if it is an oil rig then write a positive number of how much oil is produced, if it is an AFB write a negative number of how much they can hold, if it is neither an oil rig or an AFB then write 0.